Shortly before moving to Melbourne I found a pile of hard rubbish. It was a kind of magical pile of hard rubbish.

 The bicycle got me where I was going for years to come.
-It was a 70s single speed affair with backpedal, coaster brakes.
 In Adelaide I kept it in the backyard under a grapevine.

-When I locked the bike up in the city I found that there were ants crawling on it after each shift.
+When I locked the bike up in the city I found that there were ants crawling on it after work each day.
 Maybe they were eating grape matter!

 When I moved to Melbourne I found that a colony of ants had stowed away in the bike’s kickstand so I named the bike Uncle Milton.
 When I was a kid I had an Uncle Milton brand ant farm.
 The ant farm was green and full of ants, just like my bike.

 I’ve been working on a suitcase musical for quite some time.
 The idea is that the whole show comes out of a suitcase.